-We believe the current set up for the sector is extremely favorable.
+- Therapeutic advancements targeting massive total addressable markets - Catalyst rich calendar going forward. - We believe the current set up for the sector is extremely favorable.
 Health care is one of few sectors that offers access to open ended total addressable markets.
-Presently, the combination of several drug/therapies in both late stage and pre-commercialization in large markets (Obesity, Asthma, Cholesterol, COPD, Multiple Sclerosis, Lupus) coupled with a broad recovery in utilization offers an attractive runway for sustainable growth.
-Our focus is on those companies that provide a significant benefit to the patient, improving the human condition and thus offering the highest rate of return to the health care system which in turn garners the highest and most sustainable level of reimbursement from the various payees across the globe.

-- Therapeutic Advancements Targeting Massive Total Addressable Markets - Catalyst rich calendar going forward. - Many companies came to the public markets at too early of a stage, (over the last 5 years), their data was too immature (or non-existent) to garner proper multiples/valuation in the public markets.
-Over the past 3 years we have seen a broad deflation in valuations and thus stock prices of many therapeutics companies resulting from investor disinterest in the space broadly.
-As stock prices collapsed these same companies have made significant progress on their pipelines and are finally hitting the "investable" part of the curve, providing, on our view, a fertile ground for stock selection and thus performance over the next 12 months. - A few of the catalysts we are excited to see data for include the FCRNs in myositis, COVID-POTS, Sjogren's, Graves and TED, additional data for AstraZeneca's ADC platform in breast cancer, Krystal Biotech's aesthetics pipeline, data from several new targets in various forms of epilepsy, data from new mechanisms in neuropsychiatric diseases as well as data for Crinetics Pharmaceutical in several endocrine disorders.
-In the new product launch side, we are closely following Arcutis Biotherapeutic's launch of Vtama in seb derm and atopic dermatitis, Krystal Biotech's launch in DEB, Argenx's launch in CIDP, Eli Lilly and Novo Nordisk's continued launch in obesity, Merck & Co's launch in in PAH and several more!
+Presently, there are several drug/therapies in both late stage and pre-commercialization in large markets (Obesity, Asthma, Cholesterol, COPD, Multiple Sclerosis, Lupus). - A few of the catalysts we are excited to see data for include the FCRNs in myositis, COVID-POTS, Sjogren's, Graves and TED, additional data for AstraZeneca's ADC platform in breast cancer, Krystal Biotech's aesthetics pipeline, data from several new targets in various forms of epilepsy, data from new mechanisms in neuropsychiatric diseases as well as data for Crinetics Pharmaceutical in several endocrine disorders.
+In the new product launch side, we are closely following Arcutis Biotherapeutic's launch of Vtama in seb derm and atopic dermatitis, Krystal Biotech's launch in DEB, Argenx's launch in CIDP, Eli Lilly and Novo Nordisk's continued launch in obesity, Merck & Co's launch in in PAH and several more. - Innovation in the sector expands beyond biotech and biopharma companies. - A shift towards a value-based care model where costs are directly associated with the quality of the result is encouraging technology investments to increase efficiencies.
+Health care service providers are guiding this evolution through access to patient data and developing methods to monitor and optimize the delivery of care.